gaurichaudhari9/Travelling-Salesman-problem-using-Genetic-Algorithm/README.md

 - `GeneticAlgorithm.py`: Contains the `GeneticAlgorithm` class which implements the genetic algorithm, and methods to evolve a population, select parents through tournament selection, create a child through crossover, and mutate a path.
 - `main.py`: Contains the main function to run the genetic algorithm and print the best path.

+# Implementation Details

+The genetic algorithm uses a population of paths, where each path represents a possible solution to the TSP.
+The algorithm evolves the population over a number of generations, selecting the fittest individuals (i.e., those with the shortest distances) to generate offspring through crossover and mutation.
+The process continues until a termination criterion is met (e.g., a maximum number of generations or a satisfactory fitness level).

+In this implementation, the algorithm uses tournament selection to choose parents for crossover, and swap mutation to introduce variation in the population.
+Elitism is also implemented, where the best individual in the current population is preserved in the next generation.
+The algorithm starts with a random population of paths and repeats the evolutionary process until convergence.

+The algorithm is implemented using object-oriented programming concepts, with separate classes for the city, path, path handler, population, and genetic algorithm.
+This makes the code modular and easier to maintain and extend.

 # Usage

 1. Clone the repository and navigate to the directory.